Welcome to today's edition of the Rush 24-7 podcast.

 He's above that.

-Well, he's changed his mind on several times, Obama says, so who's to say?
+Well, he's changed his mind on several times, Obama, so who's to say?

 And there was a game on.

-Tennis more than football, so I understand Obama might not wanting to leave the TV set to go to Paris because there were football games on.
+So I understand Obama might not want to leave the TV set to go to Paris because there were football games on.

 Just yesterday, I theorized the real reason Obama didn't go is he just couldn't put the words Islamic and terrorism together in one sentence, even if it hit him in the face.